The sound of mortars

 From here our journey takes us north to Menongue and then Kuito – towns whose names reverberate with the after-tremors of bloody battles.
 The road is good and we speed across a landscape where long after South Africa’s withdrawal in 1989, desperate armies propped up by Cold War rivals fought a war that raged, subsided and then flared again in paroxysms of violence across the length and breadth of this vast country.

-Like many other African countries, Angola's tragic colonial past rushed up to meet it in the early ‘70s when Portugal relinquished its colonial administration after waging a protracted guerrilla war against the country's independence movements.
-Portuguese colonists, fearing reprisals, fled the country.
+Like many other African countries, Angola's tragic colonial past rushed up to meet it in the early ‘70s when Portugal relinquished its colonial administration after waging a protracted guerrilla war against independence movements.
+Portuguese colonists, fearing reprisals, fled.
 At the same time, rival liberation armies, fractured along tribal fault lines, rushed to fill the vacuum - vying for the power they felt was legitimately theirs.
 The prize was nothing less than Angola's oil and diamonds.

 The Polish journalist Ryszard Kapuściński described the Angolan war as 'sloppy, dogged and cruel' and on this journey through the south where some of the heaviest fighting took place, the debris thrown up by the conflict is everywhere apparent.
 On the dirt road outside Kuito an empty AK47 magazine, its bullets discharged, lies in the rusting hulk of a Soviet tank.
 Sunlight slants through the roof where the turret has been blown off.